rodneyshupe/Cookbook/Recipes/Salads/FennelAndCelerySaladWithParmesan.rst

 Directions
 ----------

-1. Combine the fennel and celery in a bowl, then dress with the lemon juice, olive oil and some salt, tossing very well.
+1. Combine the fennel and celery in a bowl, then dress with the lemon juice, olive oil, and some salt, tossing very well.
 Check the seasoning and adjust as necessary.
-Place on individual plates or a platter and top with the grated Parmesan.
+Plate on individual plates or a platter and top with the grated Parmesan.